Skip to main content

 Applicants experiencing homelessness may not have a phone or a place to receive mail.

-The SSA-1696: Appointment of Representative form is used to authorize the case manager as the applicant's representative.
-The completion of this form allows the case manager to receive copies of all notices mailed to the applicant, communicate directly with SSA and DDS to provide additional information needed, and obtain records from the applicant's SSA application file.
+The SSA-1696: Appointment of Representative form is used to authorize the case worker as the applicant's representative.
+The completion of this form allows the case worker to receive copies of all notices mailed to the applicant, communicate directly with SSA and DDS to provide additional information needed, and obtain records from the applicant's SSA application file.

 2. Collecting and Submitting Medical Records